LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 Expected response from Elasticsearch:

-Elasticsearch returns a 400-error along with cause of the error in the response body.
+Elasticsearch returns a 400-error along with the cause of the error in the response body.
 This HTTP error starts with a 4, meaning that there was a client error with the request sent.
 ![image](https://user-images.githubusercontent.com/60980933/125664685-d60b2c4c-6c2f-44d0-839f-020a53f39419.png)

 ### Cause of Error 9
-This error is occurring because the structure of the aggregations request is wrong.
+This error is occurring because the structure of the aggregations request is incorrect.

-We are grouping data into daily buckets.
-Within each bucket we are calculating the daily revenue and unique nubmer of customers per day.
+We group data into daily buckets.
+Within each bucket, we calculate the daily revenue and unique nubmer of customers per day.

-So this is actually aggregations within aggregation.
+So this request contains aggregations(pink brackets) within aggregations(blue brackets).
 ![image](https://user-images.githubusercontent.com/60980933/126399284-d34b63cf-72bc-4309-a9d8-3d24efa90ab7.png)

-The following expresses the correct aggregations request structure:
+The following demonstrates the correct aggregations request structure:
 ```
 GET ecommerce_data/_search
 {